pkolaczk/pkolaczk.github.io/_posts/2020-08-19-disk-parallelism.md

 The most time-consuming part of the job is actually reading the data from disk into memory in order to compute hashes.
-The number of files is typically large (thousands or even millions) and the problem of computing their hashes is embarassingly parallel.
+The number of files is typically large (thousands or even millions) and the problem of computing their hashes is embarrassingly parallel.
 Scheduling work on multiple threads seemed like the right move.
 Before writing the whole code, I did a few quick checks with scanning directory tree and fetching file metadata, and, as expected, the performance gains from multithreading were huge, which is illustrated in Fig. 1.